 The benefit of using permanent hair dye is achieving a radiant colour that lasts for a much longer period.

 The majority of permanent hair dyes contain ammonia, which is the key compound that allows the coloring to enter the shaft of the hair and lock-in your desired color.

 Hydrogen peroxide will also be present in many permanent hair dyes, which is often used to lighten the hair.

 While using permanent hair dye is a good choice for full coverage and long-lasting results, it’s not a suitable option for everyone.

-For instance, some people like to try out various colours to find a shade that is best suited to their skin type.
+For instance, some people like to try out various colors to find a shade that is best suited to their skin type.
 Some may also try to find a suitable color to cover gray hairs.

 If you select one that is too dark, it can be harder to lift that colour and get it back to your natural shade.